united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Tutorials/tulip/connecting-tulip-with-umh/index.md

 title: "How to connect the United Manufacturing Hub to Tulip"
 linkTitle: "Connecting UMH with Tulip"
 description: >
   Combine all shop floor data with work instructions from Tulip (www.tulip.co) using the UMH approach.
 This approach does not require opening ports and additionally allows to deeply integrate Tulip into the shopfloor IT.
+For more information on the shared value proposition and the use-case please check out also [our blog article](TODO)
 ---

-{{% alert title="Info" color="primary" %}}
-For more information on the shared value proposition and the use-case please check out also [out blog article](TODO)
-{{% /alert %}}

 ## Prerequisites
 -	An active Tulip subscription.